rruisong/pytorch_federated_learning/README.md

 The codebase is designed with client-server architecutre and easy to understand.

 * **Dataset preprocessing**: Downloading the benchmark datasets automatically and dividing them into a number of clients w.r.t. federated settings.
-The current supported datasets are MNIST, Fashion-MNIST, SVHN, CIFAR-10, CIFAR-100.
+The current supported datasets are MNIST, Fashion-MNIST, EMNIST, SVHN, CIFAR-10, CIFAR-100.
+Further datasets need to be downloaded manually.
 * **Current Baseline implementations**: Pytorch implementations of the FL-baselines, i.e. FedAvg, FedNova, FedProx and SCAFFOLD
 * **Postprocessing**: Visualization of the training results for evaluation.